 If you can’t afford Europe, New York City, Philadelphia, Boston and DC have plenty of history, cultural attractions like museums, shows, activities and shopping.
 If you already know you’re going to a specific place, involve them in creating the itinerary.
 It’s harder to hate activities you had a hand in picking.

-No matter what your family’s vacation plans look like, taking their needs into account, including them in planning and giving them some freedom when possible will make everyone happy.
+No matter what your family’s vacation plans look like, traveling with teens can be smoothed over by taking their needs into account.
+Including them in planning and giving them some freedom when possible will make everyone happy.

 —Sharon Rigney is a freelance travel writer, photography dabbler, cyclist and mom of three teens who are (mostly) fun to travel with.